-For The Young ears Ended iber 31
+Years Ended

+Dece ember 31

-2011 2010
+2012 2011

-Audit Fees \$ 4,575,800 \$4,328,200
+Audit Fees \$5,291,500 \$ 4,575,800

-Audit Related Fees 899,800 1,004,500
+Audit Related Fees 940,000 899,800

-Tax Services 179,600 93,140
+Tax Fees 291,800 179,600

-All Other Fees 1,500 1,500
+All Other Fees 13,800 1,500

-TOTAL \$5,656,700 \$5,427,340
+TOTAL \$ 6,537,100 \$5,656,700

-- Audit Fees include activities relating to the attestation of our consolidated financial statements, the audit of internal control over financial reporting, statutory and other separate company audits, assistance with state department of insurance examinations and consultations related to miscellaneous SEC and financial reporting matters. - Audit-Related Fees include activities for employee benefit plan audits, reports issued pursuant to Statement on Auditing Standards No. 70, Service Organizations, and Statement on Standards for Attestation Engagements No. 16, Reporting on Controls at a Service Organization, and mandated regulatory and compliance reviews.
-No amounts were paid for financial systems design and implementation. - Tax Services include activities relating to tax compliance work and tax consultation. - All Other Fees include consultation related to the annual renewal of software licenses for accounting research software.
+- Audit Fees include activities relating to the attestation of our consolidated financial statements, the audit of internal control over financial reporting, statutory and other separate company audits and related services, and consultations related to miscellaneous SEC and financial reporting matters. - Audit-Related Fees include activities relating to the attestation of our employee benefit plans, reports issued pursuant to Statement on Standards for Attestation Engagements No. 16, Reporting on Controls at a Service Organization, and mandated regulatory and compliance reviews.
+No amounts were paid for financial systems design and implementation. - Tax Fees include activities relating to tax compliance services and tax consultation and related services. - All Other Fees include the annual renewal of software licenses for accounting research and human resources software.

 The Audit Committee discussed with our internal auditors and with PwC the overall scope and plans for their respective audits.
-At each meeting, the Audit Committee is provided the opportunity to meet with the internal auditors and with PwC with and without management present, and, in fact, met with the internal auditors and with PwC with and without management present in connection with each regularly scheduled Board of Directors meeting in 2011.
+At each meeting, the Audit Committee is provided the opportunity to meet with the internal auditors and with PwC with and without management present, and, in fact, met with the internal auditors and with PwC with and without management present in connection with each regularly scheduled Board of Directors meeting in 2012.